naknut/JavaSIPClient/README.md

 JavaSIPClient
 =============

-A simple implementation of SIP using Java
+A dumbed down implementation of SIP using Java